 Can't see your patio for all the weeds or has it turned a funny shade of green?
 Fear not!
 Just follow our simple steps to help you perk up your patio in time for the summer months and get it back to looking its best.

-• Start with a tidy up.
+- Start with a tidy up.
 Brush up any leaves and debris

-• Banish pesky weeds - Remove larger weeds and debris that has collected in the gaps in your patio
+- Banish pesky weeds - Remove larger weeds and debris that has collected in the gaps in your patio.
+Using a stiff brush will help shift even those stubborn weeds

-• Spray it and sit back - Spray the solution onto your patio then sit back and relax - there's no scrubbing or scraping needed!
-The cleaner has an acid-free formula and takes around a week to work its magic
+- Pour patio cleaner into your garden sprayer.
+Spray the solution onto your patio then sit back and relax - many cleaners don't require any scrubbing, and can take around a week to do its thing

 If your patio is in need of a total refresh, you may need to invest in a pressure washer – this will jet away any stubborn mould, grime or dirt.